Algebraic structures of Vassiliev invariants for knot families

 The paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we introduce objects and their properties that we use in our study.
 The mathematical definition of Vassiliev invariants based on the so-called Vassiliev skein relation (see Fig.\,\ref{fig:Vass-skein}) is given in Section~\ref{sec:VI}.
 In Section~\ref{sec:VI-prop}, we provide topological properties of Vassiliev invariants that we use to fix Vassiliev invariants for some knot families.
 We show that the Vassiliev skein relation allows one to calculate Vassiliev invariants of any order for some knot families in Section~\ref{sec:VI-ex}.
 In Section~\ref{sec:considered-knots}, we present knot families with Vassiliev invariants polynomial in knot parameters, which we consider in our study.
 We state main results of this paper in Section~\ref{sec:main-results}.
 First, the number of algebraically independent polynomial Vassiliev invariants of any $k$-parametric family is $\leq k$.
-Second, we have shown that any 1-parametric algebra of polynomial Vassiliev invariants is finitely generated while in the case of more parameters, the algebra can be infinitely generated.
-The third claim is that a complete knot invariant for some knot families consists of \, $\leq k$ Vassiliev invariants.
+Second, we have conjectured that any 1-parametric algebra of polynomial Vassiliev invariants is finitely generated while in the case of more parameters, we have provided example of infinitely generated algebra.
+The third claim is that complete knot invariant for some knot families consists of $k$ Vassiliev invariants.
 In subsequent sections, we explain these results in detail and examples.